Admission to Program

 - A history of academic success.
 The graduate transcripts must demonstrate readiness to succeed in doctoral level coursework.

 - Resume.
 Candidates should submit a resume detailing their counseling-related training, work experiences, and scholarship.

 - Supportive references.
 Three individuals must complete and submit reference forms.
 At least one individual should be well acquainted with the candidate's academic potential.
 At least one person should be a supervisor or trainer who can discuss in detail the applicant's counseling skills.

 - Professional writing sample.
-Application materials must include a published article, conference paper, or academic paper in the field of counseling.
-The sample should be between 10 and 25 pages and written in APA format.
+Application materials must include an academic term paper, published article, conference paper, or manuscript related to the field of counseling.
+The sample should be at least 10 pages and written in APA format.

-The application must be complete in order for you to be considered for the program.
-We complete a full-day interview with the top applicants sometime during the middle of February.
+The application must be complete in order for a candidate to be considered for the program.
+The initial screening is based on a comprehensive and integrated review of all the material that applicants have submitted.
+Top applicants are invited to participate in an interview during the end of January or beginning of February.
 Please be prepared to reserve these dates in your schedule so that you can attend if invited.
-As a part of the final admissions process, applicants complete a criminal history check.

 Background Checks: While we do not require background checks as part of our admissions process, it is imperative for prospective students to understand that clinical placement sites may require a background check.
 Depending on the information appearing on the criminal history record, it is possible that the student may not be able to participate in a clinical site practicum or internship, which could prevent progression in the program.
 Students are welcome to seek placement at alternative sites; however, it is possible that the program completion would be in jeopardy if all fieldwork cannot be completed.

 International Applicants: The Ph.D. in Counseling and Supervision is a low residency/hybrid program.
 The program currently does not meet the in-person requirements needed for an international student visa.